Animal Protection Services

 - New licenses must be purchased by January 31

-- Animal Control Officers enforce the dog license code
+- Animal Protection Officers enforce the dog license code

 The fee for a dog license is $10 for dogs.
 No license fee is charged the owners of service dogs aiding blind, deaf or mobility-impaired residents.
 The fee to replace a lost license tag is $1.